binn1e/tweet-blender/README.md

 ### sort and export feature

-All of the commands listed below desactivate stats feature, and turn script into an exporter that writes selected tweets to the **sorted.csv** file.
+All commands listed below desactivate stats feature, then turn script into an exporter which stores selected tweets to the **sorted.csv** file.

 <code>$ python tweet_blender.py -start ddmmyyyy</code>
 Includes tweets from given date (included.)